SofaPirate/Plaquette/docs/getting_started.rst

     Wave myWave(2.0);

 .. note::
-  The **parameter** here is used not to specify a pin number (as for the ``DigitalOut`` unit) but rather to define the period of oscillation.
-Each object **type** provides a unique set of parameter combinations and definitions specific to their usage.
+  The **argument** here is used not to specify a pin number (as for the ``DigitalOut`` unit) but rather to define the period of oscillation.
+Each object **type** provides a unique set of argument combinations and definitions specific to their usage..

 Create the step() function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~